The biggest mistake patients make post physical therapy rehab is not practicing the healthy habits we lay out below in this article.

 Unfortunately, even though you might be feeling at the top of the world right now with your renewed physical capabilities, you need to practice and inculcate certain habits to ensure that you have a successful outcome from rehab.

 What are these habits?
-Let’s explore some habits we like to instill into our patients here at Back In Motion Sport & Spine Physical Therapy.
+Let's explore some habits we like to instill into our patients here at Back in Motion Physical Therapy & Performance.

 Do Your Homework